Luke-Wolf/Decker/docs/design/Architecture.md

 * The GUI layer which is self descriptive, available in both a CLI and a QML based interface

 * The Decker Engine which manages the mod repository (Download, Update, Delete, Enable, Disable), and performs Union FS operations.
-An sqlite db will be created per game to track
+An sqlite db will be created per game to track the mod repository for each game as well as its location, and the game specific mod repository location.

 * The Game Tweak Layer which handles any behavior that is specific to a game or mod format.